AmbitiousAnil/Chess-Angular/README.md

-# LMS
+# Simple Chess Project

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.1.
+This is a Simple chess project with ❤️ by Anil using Angular CLI version 16.0.1.

 ## Install Dependency